JakeCRichards/Vocabulary-of-EDI/README.md

 ## Sources

-All code was either coded by me or suggested by copilot.
+All code was either coded by me or suggested by copilot which I then reviewed and decided whether to implement.

-Some snippets of code came from ChatGPT, including the js
+One piece of code came from ChatGPT, which was the js for opening the form submission modal as this is currently beyond my technical abilities

 ## Screenshots